Management Tip of the Day: Be a more valuable employee

-ANKARA, June 5 Turkey's Foreign Minister Mevlut Cavusoglu said on Monday he was saddened by a rift between Qatar and other Arab states, and called for dialogue to resolve the dispute.

-BOSTON Oct 8 There are distinctive ways that you can boost what you bring to your organization - and they don't involve the usual kissing up to your boss, says Harvard Business Review.
+BOSTON There are distinctive ways that you can boost what you bring to your organization - and they doesn't involve the usual kissing up to your boss, says Harvard Business Review.

 The Management Tip of the Day offers quick, practical management tips and ideas from Harvard Business Review and HBR.org (http:\\www.hbr.org).
 Any opinions expressed are not endorsed by Reuters.